 Medellín, Colombia (Approx. $30 USD/day)

 Medellín has transformed into a modern, green, and affordable hub.
 The metro cable connects hilly neighborhoods to the center for pennies.
-Enjoy arepas, museum visits, and day trips to coffee farms without straining your budget.
+Enjoy arepas, museum visits, and guided day trips to coffee farms or nearby towns without straining your budget.
 The weather is mild year-round, so no extra packing is needed.
 A must on any list of inexpensive places to travel in South America.

 Tip: Use the Metroplus bus for fast, cheap travel across the city.